18chetanpatel/vue2-filter-list/README.md

 ```
 ### stripTags
 strip out html tags from string<br/>
-**Important: this filter jobs it's not to replace ng-bind-html directive, it's only for tiny plain text

 ```js
 text : '<p class="paragraph">Lorem Ipsum is simply dummy text of the printing...</p>'